FAQ: Business and Accounting Program

-In CCI’s Business Accounting Program, you will learn basic principles in both subjects that will prepare you for a career in almost any organization.
+In CCI’s Business and Accounting Program, you will learn the basics of BOTH business and financial principles that will prepare you for a career in almost any organization.

 On the business side of the program, you’ll cover skills such as business basics, ethics in business, customer service, and business functions/components.